schappim/mBot-Gitbook/section-2-chapter-2-demonstration-of-makeblock.md

 Next, we can try the ultrasonic sensor gauge.
 Put your hand, or some other object, like a book, in front of the sensor and slowly move it closer to the sensor and you should be able to see the ultrasonic reading, in the app, changing.

 Next, let's try the brightness.
-Try and cover the top of the mBot, where the sensor is located, and you can should be able to see that the corresponding reading in the app increases.
+Try and cover the top of the mBot, where the sensor is located, and you should be able to see that the corresponding reading in the app increases.
 Remember to turn off the LEDs on the mBot first, for better results.
 If you don't, the light they produce will feed into the sensor, probably causing the brightness line in the cart to fluctuate.
 You can always turn the LEDs on and off by going to Design Mode \(just click on "Design" on the top of your screen\).

 ![](/assets/Img.2.2.6.jpg)